lifestonechurch/lifestonechurch.net/README.md

 * Add contact form
 * Remove breadcrumbs from the pages
-* Fix breadcrumbs on posts to include a link to sermons
 * Add sidebar on pages that are subpages, listing all subpages
 * Fix styles on the slider to correct height
 * Remove slider code from the index page